Cumulocity-IoT/cumulocity-microservice-templates/agent/README.md

 ## Features

-At subscription the microservice creates an agent representation.
-Reads some properties from application properties and stores initial the key values into c8y_Configuration fragment.
+At subscription, the microservice creates an agent representation.
+It reads some properties from application properties and stores initial the key values into c8y_Configuration fragment as well.
+Via "c8y_Configuration" operation which is created by pushing the "save" button, the configuration can also be changed.

 ![Device Management Configuration](DeviceManagementScreenshot.PNG)

-The configuration values can also be retrieve via REST Endpoint:
+The microservice also exposes REST endpoints which returns property values:

 GET /api/config/{key}